In Terms of Backcountry Water Treatment, When is Water Considered Safe to Drink?

 The types of contaminants that make water “dirty” depend a lot on that source’s surrounding environment.
 But most contaminants can be placed into these categories:

-Microorganisms- Simply put: tiny bugs or germs.
+Microorganisms: Simply put, tiny bugs or germs.
 Microbes are the primary focus of treatment devices because of their immediate and potentially serious risk to your health.
 The pathogenic ones include bacteria (e.g., E-coli, Salmonella), protozoa (e.g., Giardia, Crypto), and viruses (e.g., Hepatitis A, Norwalk).

-Sediment/Turbidity- Dirt, silt, mud, glacial flour.
+Sediment/Turbidity: Dirt, silt, mud, glacial flour.
 Sediment gives water its dirty appearance and is unpleasant to ingest, but it generally isn’t harmful in small amounts.

-Tannins & Humics- This natural organic matter (NOM) leaches into wilderness water as plants decay, staining it a tea color.
+Tannins & Humics: This natural organic matter (NOM) leaches into wilderness water as plants decay, staining it a tea color.
 They’re not harmful in small quantities, but they do impart odor and a bitter taste to the water.

-Organic & Inorganic Chemicals- Includes NOMs, but also pesticides, herbicides and inorganic chemicals resulting from both industrial activity and natural erosion.
+Organic & Inorganic Chemicals: Includes NOMs, but also pesticides, herbicides and inorganic chemicals resulting from both industrial activity and natural erosion.
 Health risks usually arise from long-term, repeated exposure.

-Metals- Metals, like lead and mercury, can result from industrial contamination or natural erosion.
+Metals: Metals, like lead and mercury, can result from industrial contamination or natural erosion.
 They vary in potential health risk, but you can check with the ranger station for any local precautions before venturing out.

-Photo by Michael Misselwitz
+Photo by Dan Patitucci

 In terms of backcountry water treatment, what defines water that’s safe to drink?

 In the context of backcountry water treatment, water is usually considered safe to drink when it is free of pathogens—disease-causing microorganisms (bacteria, protozoa and viruses).
-This is because these microbes are considered the “immediate threats.”
+This is because these microbes are considered the “immediate threats”.
 Swallowing even a few of these pathogenic critters on a short-term backpacking trip can make you sick with flu-like symptoms, possibly very rapidly.

 In contrast, other non-biological contaminants, while not appetizing, typically take a much greater amount to build up in your system and cause you harm (usually from repeated long-term exposure).
 If your favorite backpacking loop makes you drink repeatedly from sources with pesticide runoff, that’s not a good thing.
 But in general, backcountry zones are relatively low-risk for those types of contaminants and the trace amounts you’d ingest on a typical trip likely aren’t enough to agonize over.

-That said, it’s important to assess your own risk level and include drinking water collection as part of your trip planning process.
+That said, it’s important to assess your own risk level and include drinking water collection as part of your trip-planning process.

 Are water treatment devices required to prove their removal claims?